trym-b/Cmake-cpp-samples/README.md

 # Cmake-cpp-samples

+This is a small repository shows how to create very simple CMake projects.

 ## How to build a CMake project:
 1. Open a terminal at in the build folder.
 2. Then enter: